mikebranstein/nativescript-workshop-instructions/src/chapters/chapter0.md

   * Running apps in an emulator
 * Pages
 * Navigation
-* Basic UI elements (labels, buttons, textboxes, etc.)
+* Basic UI elements (labels, buttons, text boxes, etc.)
 * Organizing your UI with layouts
 * Styling your app with CSS
 * Data binding